OpenCTI-Platform/docs/docs/usage/search.md

 ![Bulk search results for unknown entities](assets/bulk-search-unknown.png)

-You are redirected to the `Import data` pop up, prefilled with a file containing the selected unknown values.
+You are redirected to the `Import data` pop-up, prefilled with a file containing the selected unknown values.
 You can continue the steps, create a file, add it in a draft, etc.

 ![Bulk search import of unknown entities](assets/bulk-search-unknown-import.png)